0

 Shared Stewardship priorities are those agreed upon by Colorado and the USDA Forest Service.

 A Shared Stewardship agreement was formalized in Colorado in 2019 when the U.S. Department of Agriculture (which includes the U.S. Forest Service) and the State of Colorado signed a memorandum of understanding (MOU) to establish a Shared Stewardship framework for all lands in the state.
+In 2024, a ten year extension to the MOU was signed.

 In 2019, the state of Colorado's Department of Natural Resources (DNR) worked with the Governor's Office and the USDA Forest Service (Rocky Mountain Region) to craft an agreement reflecting the diverse priorities of Coloradans.
 This mutual agreement resulted in the Memorandum of Understanding (MOU) between the State of Colorado and the U.S. Department of Agriculture.